 In her state of perpetual adolescence, Artemis quickly took offence at perceived slights – as one of her attendants, the nymph Callisto, discovered.
 Like all Artemis’ coterie, she had taken an oath of virginity.
 But this meant nothing to Zeus, who disguised himself as Artemis and seduced her.
 Later, while they were bathing, Artemis recognized the signs of Callisto’s pregnancy.
 Outraged, she showed no mercy.
 An early poem attributed to Hesiod tells how she changed Callisto into a bear.
 Others maintained that it was Zeus or Hera who performed the transformation and that Artemis shot her pregnant acolyte with an arrow.
 Happily, Zeus saved Callisto’s son, Arcas, smuggling him to safety, and turned Callisto into a constellation – the Great Bear.
-In Classical times bears played a role in worshipping Artemis: girls on the cusp of adolescence serving at Artemis’ sanctuary at marshy

-The Wrath of Artemis Images
+The Wrath of Artemis Photo Gallery

 Artemis watches while Actaeon is torn apart by his own hounds on a metope from Temple ‘E’ at Selinunte, Sicily.